gohugoio/hugo/docs/content/overview/quickstart.md

 ## Step 10.
 Integrate Disqus

-txtpen enables text highlights and in-text comments similar to Medium.
-To enable txtpen, set `txtpenShortname` in the `config.toml`.

 Disqus allows you to integrate comments in your static blog.
 To enable Disqus, you just have to set `disqusShortname`  in the config.toml as shown below.

 ```